jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Considering the Database Design - we want ... PDF and BibTeX metadata versioning, conflict resolution on sync=merge, etc.md

 A corollary of this *weak bonds* idea is that:

 - Qiqqa libraries are now simply a **subset** of the main PDF repository: your libraries *pick* the PDF/commits they want and leave out the rest.
   + Incidentally, this implies we need to mark such picked commit records as "*will auto-track HEAD, i.e. auto-update*" vs. "*MUST NOT update as we mean to reference this precise commit and do not desire to move forward*".
 This flagging should be done on a per-PDF/commit, per library basis.
 Default setting: auto-track.
-It would bee a specific library purpose requiring *not moving forward at any time*, e.g. a library representing the exact set of referenced publications (version an' all) for a publication/paper of your own: one library per paper for you.
+It would be a specific library purpose requiring *not moving forward at any time*, e.g. a library representing the exact set of referenced publications (version an' all) for a publication/paper of your own: one library per paper for you.

 ### How does that pan out re Sync and *security*?